Booooyah/CACO/README.md

 ## Example Script / Quick Start

-To reproduce the 5-fold cross-validation and sensitivity analysis (comparing RBF vs. Polynomial kernels, and parameter scaling) on the Model I (Tree) topology as discussed in our paper, simply run the example script:
+To reproduce the 5-fold cross-validation and sensitivity analysis (comparing RBF vs. Polynomial kernels, and parameter scaling) on the Model I (Tree) topology as discussed in our paper, simply run the example script: cv_sensitivity.py

-cv_sensitivity.py

 This script will automatically generate synthetic functional data, apply the CACO algorithm, and output the Area Under the ROC Curve (AUC) for the estimated dynamic graphs.

-## Core File
+## Core Files

-scaco.py: Contains the core algorithmic implementations (e.g., coordinate mapping, kernel matrices generation, and precision operator norm calculation).
+caco.py: Contains the core algorithmic implementations (e.g., coordinate mapping, kernel matrices generation, and precision operator norm calculation).

 cv_sensitivity.py: An example script demonstrating how to tune hyperparameters and test different kernel functions using $K$-fold cross validation.